iluwatar/java-design-patterns/delegation/README.md

 ---
-title: "Delegation Design Pattern in Java: A Comprehensive Guide"
+title: "Delegation Pattern in Java: Mastering Efficient Task Assignment"
+shortTitle: Delegation
 description: "Explore the Delegation Design Pattern in Java with real-world examples, class diagrams, and its benefits.
 Learn how to enhance your code flexibility and reuse."
 category: Behavioral
 language: en